How to create a security-focused culture in your company

 • Remember that security must always evolve.
 As the means of doing business change, the ways employees are trained and tested must adapt to reflect those changes.
 Regularly revisit the exercises used to evaluate employee readiness and use all communication channels to keep new and changing security threats on the company’s radar.

 Making security an essential part of company culture can have a positive impact on these statistics and on a business’s overall success.
-However, encouraging every employee to think about security means that in certain circumstances technology is de-emphasized, and the human component is acknowledged through open discussion.
+Encouraging every employee to think about security means that in certain circumstances technology is de-emphasized and the human component is acknowledged through open discussion.

 Five pillars of an adaptive security culture